Police News and Police Reports on the Police

 “The officer discharged his off-duty weapon, striking and killing the neighbor’s dog.”

-How a new Texas law may reduce the ‘Gypsy Cop’ problem
+How a new Texas law may reduce the ‘Roaming Cops’ problem

-In law enforcement in Texas a “Gypsy Cop” is a police officer who frequently transfers between police departments, having a record of misconduct or unsuitable job performance
+In law enforcement in Texas a “Roaming Cops” is a police officer who frequently transfers between police departments, having a record of misconduct or unsuitable job performance

-Texas – Nearly 200 police officers were fired or resigned for misconduct from one department and later hired at another Houston-area agency, according to a KHOU 11 Investigates analysis of personnel records from 2020 to 2024.
+Texas – Nearly 200 police officers were fired or resigned for misconduct from one department and later hired at another Houston-area agency, according to Investigates analysis of personnel records from 2020 to 2024.

-They’re known as a “Gypsy Cop,” and a soon-to-be implemented Texas law addresses the problem across the state, by increasing transparency and accountability at the Texas Commission on Law Enforcement, the state agency that licenses peace officers.
+They’re known as a “Roaming Cops,” and a soon-to-be implemented Texas law addresses the problem across the state, by increasing transparency and accountability at the Texas Commission on Law Enforcement, the state agency that licenses peace officers.

 “When an officer was leaving agency A, getting fired from agency A, they might strike a deal to say, ‘I am not going to litigate this further with you if you just give me an honorable discharge,’” Soberon said.
 “Or a chief might say ‘I do not want the hassle of a drawn-out internal affairs process, so let me just give you an honorable and let you go.’
 As we know, they continued to get hired at other agencies again and again and again.”